 Rheumatoid arthritis (RA) is an autoimmune disorder in which the body’s immune system attacks the joint lining known as the synovium.
-The condition can cause painful nodules to develop on these parts of the body:
+The condition can cause painful nodules to develop on various parts of the body.
+These parts of the body include:

-- areas a person can’t always see, such as the lungs
+- areas a person can’t always see, like the lungs

 Read on to discover how these nodules form as well as any treatments that may help.